walterbender/Syllabi/graphics.md

 Goal
 ----

-Use industry-standard methodologies such as TRIZ, SCAMPER, Design Thinking (IDEO), to discover new approaches to your project.
+Use an industry-standard methodology such as TRIZ, SCAMPER, Design Thinking (IDEO) to discover new approaches to your project.

 Questions to Consider
 ---------------------